The Museum is temporarily closed.

 Summer Special Exhibition

-Please note that this information pertains to an upcoming exhibition.
+Please note that this information pertains to an exhibition that has closed.

 Born as the second son of Kyoto lacquer artist Nagahamaya Jihei in the late Edo period, Sano Chōkan (1794–1856) followed in his father’s footsteps, dedicating himself to the art of lacquer.
 He started studying lacquer techniques from his father at an early age.
 To cultivate his artistic sensibility, he also sought the guidance of master poets, studied from Confucian scholars, and engaged with tea connoisseurs.
 His dedication even led him to visit lacquer artists, including the esteemed master Nakamura Sōtetsu VII.